 Drain the seeds in a colander, most of the seeds should have come loose from the pumpkin.
 Separate the seeds and rinse well, then spread them out on a rimmed baking sheet and pat dry.

-Put the seeds in a large bowl and toss with the olive oil, smoked paprika, chili powder, and salt and pepper until coated.
+Once the seeds are prepared for roasting, put them in a large bowl with the oil and spices and stir until they're fully coated.

 Spread the seeds evenly out on the rimmed baking sheet and roast for 5 minutes.
 Shake the pan so the seeds don’t stick to the pan, but are not overlapping.
 Roast for another 5 minutes, and shake again.
 Continue the process one or two more times until they’re lightly toasted.